-CTE S CTE Standards and Benchmarks NGSSS-Sci Regulatory Compliance 32.0 Obtain certifications in Pediatric/Adult First Aid and CPR AED Training.
-The student will be able to: 32.01 Demonstrate techniques used for First Aid.
-32.02 Demonstrate appropriate CPR AED techniques for infant/child.
-32.03 Demonstrate appropriate CPR AED techniques for adults.
-33.0 Apply knowledge of program elements needed to create a developmentally appropriate curriculum.
-The student will be able to: 33.01 Demonstrate the ability to identify children's needs, interests, and abilities.
-33.02 Develop a program philosophy, including goals and objectives.
-33.03 Assist with planning, preparing, and implementing daily activities and routines.
-34.0 Create an environment that is conducive to language use and acquisition.
-The student will be able to: 34.01 Create opportunities for students to initiate and add comments to conversations.
+CTE Standards and Benchmarks 34.0 Obtain certifications in Pediatric/Adult First Aid and CPR AED Training.
+The student will be able to: 34.01 Demonstrate techniques used for First Aid.
+34.02 Demonstrate appropriate CPR AED techniques for infant/child.
+34.03 Demonstrate appropriate CPR AED techniques for adults.
+34.04 Simulate appropriate seizure management and positioning techniques.
+35.0 Apply knowledge of program elements needed to create a developmentally appropriate curriculum.
+The student will be able to: 35.01 Demonstrate the ability to identify children's needs, interests, and abilities.
+35.02 Develop a program philosophy, including goals and objectives.
+35.03 Assist with planning, preparing, and implementing daily activities and routines.
+36.0 Create an environment that is conducive to language use and acquisition.
+The student will be able to: 36.01 Create opportunities for children to converse freely.
+36.02 Facilitate and monitor conversations between adult/child and/or child-to-child, to encourage increasingly complex sentences and phrases.
+36.03 Provide occasions for children to follow two- and three-step instructions.